Robert M. Stroud: Personal life

-Stroud has an interest in music and playing instruments; his father taught him how to play his first instrument, the banjo.
-While attending Cambridge, Stroud played on its water polo team.
+Stroud is an avid windsurfer over four decades.
+He has an interest in music and playing stringed instruments; his father taught him how to play his first instrument, the banjo.
+He plays with bands including 'Robert Stroud and the Jailbirds', and 'The Twelve Pound Head'.
+While attending Cambridge University, Stroud competed in the Cambridge University swimming team and played on its water polo team.
+In 1990 he played with a water polo team winning a bronze medal in the Nike World Games.